HR: you can't be everywhere... but your AI Agent can!

 Your goal is to gather HR information sources:

-- Company contracts and agreements (remote work, time off in lieu, bonuses…).
+• Company contracts and agreements (remote work, RTT, bonuses…).

-Once the sources are identified, the idea is to structure them intelligently.
+Once you’ve identified the sources, the idea is to structure them intelligently.
 For example, via Google Drive, Notion, or SharePoint.

-💡 Lindy AI can automatically synchronize with these bases to ensure that the AI agent always uses the most recent information.
+💡 Lindy AI can automatically synchronize with these databases to ensure the AI agent always uses the most recent information.

 Configure your AI agent